jothyshivani145/Github-profile-Analyser/README.md

 GitHub Profile Analyser is a Flask-based web application that fetches and analyzes any GitHub user’s public profile using the GitHub REST API.
 It generates a recruiter-friendly summary showing top repositories, language usage, total stars, and profile activity — making it easy to evaluate a developer at a glance.

-🚀 Features
+ Features

-🔍 Search any GitHub username
+- Search any GitHub username

-📊 View detailed profile info (bio, followers, following, avatar, etc.)
+- View detailed profile info (bio, followers, following, avatar, etc.)

-⭐ Analyze repositories (stars, languages, total repos)
+- Analyze repositories (stars, languages, total repos)

-🧠 Automatic insights like:
+= Automatic insights like:

-Most used languages
+1.Most used languages

-Top 5 repositories
+2.Top 5 repositories

-Total star count
+3.Total star count

 🎨 Clean UI for a recruiter-style profile view

 ⚡ Powered by Flask + GitHub REST API

-🧰 Tech Stack
+Tech Stack

 Python